You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 How to get to Moalboal from Boracay

 This is a large distance, and traveling by ferry will take a lot of time.
 So it is best to look for flights from Caticlan to Cebu City.
 From Cebu Airport you can take a bus to the SM City Mall.
 You’ll either need to get a jeepney or a taxi to the South Bus Terminal from here (or a taxi directly from the airport).
-This is where the direct busses to Moalboal are leaving from.
+This is where the direct buses to Moalboal are leaving from.
 The bus ride takes about 3 hours.

 Siquijor